aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/6000-use-construct-in-cdk-app.md

 +++

 ## Starting point
 This step reuses the main workshop's example CDK app containing the hello lambda and the hitcounter construct.
+Here, we'll take on the role of an Internal Construct Hub Consumer.

 ## Remove the hitcounter construct from the original sample application